 There is also the matter of choosing the type of donor.
 A donor could be anonymous or known or semi-known (when you know his identity but you don’t know them personally).

-You may be interested in reading: Egg donation IVF treatment process abroad – what to know to save time, energy and money
+You may be interested in reading: IVF donor eggs process abroad – what to know to save time, energy and money

 When you choose an anonymous donor you both need to sign an agreement and the donor renounces her rights towards the child.
 The child will not be able to know about their origins and about the donor until they are 18.
 Once they are 18 they can legally learn about their conception process.
 It is highly recommended to be straightforward and truthful with your child and gradually make them aware of your fertility journey, IVF treatment and their conception.
 It is not recommended to burn all the bridges between you and the donor.
 Why?
 It is especially important when an accident happens and your child may need a rare blood type transfusion.